 A parochial school board is different from a public school board.
-It is also different from the Board of Governance at Bishop Kelly.
+It is also different from the typical Board of Governance at Bishop Kelly a Catholic high school, such as our local high school, Bishop Kelly.
 Public school boards and the Board of Governance at Bishop Kelly have the final authority over their schools.
 In a parochial school, such as St. Ignatius, the pastor has the final authority.
 However, as most pastors are extremely busy and do not have degrees in education administration, parochial school boards are established to assist the pastor in administering the school, and therein lies the purpose of the St. Ignatius School Board.
 The Board's ultimate purpose is to ensure the long-term viability of the school.
+The Board's focus is on ensuring adherence to the School's Mission Statement and setting long-term goals for the school's success.
 The Board does not deal with the day-to-day management of school affairs, including personnel issues.
 These are handled by the school administration.
-The Board looks ahead and develops a 3- and 5-year plan for the school.

 Additionally, the St. Ignatius Catholic School Board has been set up as a board with limited jurisdiction.
 This means that the pastor has given the Board some jurisdictional powers such as establishing policy and overseeing the finances of the school.
-As such, the St. Ignatius Board is comprised of people with a variety of backgrounds; including finance, educational administration, facility maintenance, and technology expertise.
-There are also a limited number of seats on the Board for St. Ignatius parents.
-Serving on the School Board is a volunteer position with no financial benefits.
+The St. Ignatius Board is seeks to maintain a balance of backgrounds; which may include finance, legal, health, educational, facility maintenance, and/or technology expertise.
+There are a limited number of seats on the Board for St. Ignatius parents.
+No more than 1⁄2 of the school board members may be parents.
+Serving on the School Board is a volunteer position with no financial benefits or special privileges.

-Board terms are set up for 3 years, and the initial board was established with members rotating off at 1, 2, and 3 years to ensure stability.
+Board terms are set up for 3 years.
 Board members may renew their term at the discretion of the pastor.
 The Board can have a maximum of 10 members, all of whom are appointed by the pastor.